Governor to announce 'major economic development' project Monday - Mississippi's Best Community Newspaper

 The new business is expected to be headquartered in the old Region Bank building on Franklin Street.

-Invitations to the announcement, which will be made at 11 a.m.
-Monday at the Natchez Convention Center, were sent to area elected officials and business leaders.
+On Thursday, Natchez Inc. sent invitations to the announcement which will be made at 11 a.m.
+Monday at the Natchez Convention Center.

 Attendance of the event will be limited to 100 people and will be broadcast live on the Natchez, Inc.’s Facebook page.